Classroom Management

 10. Two truths and a lie

-Have students write two true and one false statement about a classroom procedure.
+Have students write two true statements and one false statement about a classroom procedure.
 Students then crumple the papers up like snowballs and toss them into a pile in the center of the room.
-Ask a student to pick up a “snowball,” read the three statements to the class, and try to guess which sentences are true and which one is false.
+Ask a student to pick up a “snowball,” read the three statements to the class, and guess which statements are true and which are false.

 11. Procedure race